didiooi/ProjectHutton/README.md

 # Motivation
-A geoscientist's dream (apart from having a rock library at home, or more field work to do) is to have a AI personal assistant, who will listen to our requests, query a structured database and return responses in speech form and also display regression plots derived from database
+A geoscientist's dream (apart from having a rock library at home, or more field work to do) is to have a cloud AI personal assistant, who will listen to our requests, query a structured database and return responses in speech form and also display regression plots derived from database

 # Vision